python/cpython/Doc/library/fcntl.rst

-   If it is false, the buffer's mutability is ignored and behaviour is as for a read-only buffer, except that the 1024 byte limit mentioned above is avoided -- so long as the buffer you pass is as least as long as what the operating system wants to put there, things should work.
+   If it is false, the buffer's mutability is ignored and behaviour is as for a read-only buffer, except that the 1024 byte limit mentioned above is avoided -- so long as the buffer you pass is at least as long as what the operating system wants to put there, things should work.

    If *mutate_flag* is true (the default), then the buffer is (in effect) passed